Túpac Katari: Biography

+Rebellion against Spanish rule

+Katari's uprising was the largest of the indigenous rebellions geographically and garnered the most support.
+It took the affected viceroyalties two years to suppress.

-During a stage of his rebellion, Tupac Amaru II was able to convince the Quechua speakers to join him.
+During a stage of his own, separate rebellion, Tupac Amaru II was able to convince the Quechua speakers to join him.
 Therefore, under his command, the Quechua speakers fought alongside him with Aymara-speaking rebels from Puno on Lake Titicaca and on the Bolivian side of the lake.
 Unfortunately, the alliance did not last that long and this led Túpac Katari to lead his army alone.
 Katari claimed to be the viceroy appointed by Tupac Amaru II.

-He raised an army of some 40,000 and laid siege to the city of La Paz in 1781.
-Katari and his wife Bartolina Sisa set up court in El Alto and maintained the siege from March to June and from August to October.
-Sisa was a commander of the siege and played the crucial role following Katari's capture in April.
+In 1781, Katari raised an army of some 40,000 soldiers and laid siege to the Spanish city of La Paz on 13 March 1781.
+Katari and his wife Bartolina Sisa set up court in El Alto, and maintained the siege for one hundred and nine days from March until June.
+The rebels failed to take control of La Paz due to fierce resistance and support to the city's garrison by troops sent from Buenos Aires.
+In this context, Viceroy Agustín de Jáuregui took advantage of the low morale of the rebels by offering amnesty to those who surrendered, an offer which many rebels accepted, including some leaders of the movement.
+Túpac Katari, who had not accepted the amnesty and went to Achacachi to reorganize his dispersed forces, was betrayed by some of his followers and was captured by the Spanish on the night of 9 November 1781.

+The rebels besieged La Paz again in August, joined by Andrés Túpac Amaru, a nephew of Túpac Amaru II and romantically linked to Gregoria Apaza, Katari's younger sister.

+Sisa was a commander of the siege and played a crucial role in the rebellion following Katari's capture in April.
 The siege was broken by the Spanish colonial troops who advanced from Lima and Buenos Aires.
-During the siege, 20,000 people died.

-Katari laid siege again later in the year, this time joined by Andrés Túpac Amaru, nephew of Túpac Amaru II, but Katari lacked adequate forces to be successful.
+20,000 people died during the siege, which finally ended in October.

 By 5 August, Túpac Katari and his forces had besieged the city, and a few weeks later they were joined by forces led by Andrés Túpac Amaru.
 In mid-September, another cousin of the Inca rebel leader, Miguel Bastidas Túpac Amaru, arrived to help prosecute the siege before it was finally broken by Spanish loyalists led by Josef Reseguín on 17 October 1781.
 As the royalist noose tightened, Túpac Katari was captured and was executed on November 13.
 Diego Cristóbal Túpac Amaru was captured at Marcapata in Quispicanchis on 15 March 1782.
 Having no alternatives to survive, Miguel Bastidas Túpac Amaru obtained a pardon by assisting the Spanish in suppressing what was left of the rebellion.